-Make time for administrative tasks.
-Dedicate a day, or 1/2 day of each week to making admin type tasks one block – they may not be fun, but at least you can knock it all out together.
+- Make time for administrative tasks.
+Dedicate a day or 1/2 day each week to managing admin-type tasks – they may not be fun, but at least you can knock it all out together.

-Be Realistic.
+- Be realistic.
 Judging how long a task will take is a hard skill to master, and if you’re not confident try to add 30% or double how long you think something will take.
-Nothing will make you go off scheduling faster than not be able to hit any of the timelines you set out.
+Nothing will make you go off scheduling faster than not hit any of the timelines you set out.

 By incorporating these techniques and developing these habits over time, you will get in control of your schedule and maximize your productivity.